Unnao rape victim dies in hospital after being set ablaze

 But many were also concerned that police had over reached in shooting the alleged suspects without any trial.

+“What will it take (to end rapes)?
+Not the encounter of just the poor men who rape but swift arrest and certain punishment of all rapists, however powerful or closely related to the victim,” said Karuna Nundy, a lawyer practising at India’s Supreme Court who was instrumental in shaping the country’s anti-rape laws in 2013.

+“And that takes real change, it’s not as easy as passing a legal amendment to increase sentencing.”

-Reporting by Sankalp Phartiyal, Additional reporting by Bhargav Acharya; Editing by Michael Perry
+Reporting by Sankalp Phartiyal, Additional reporting by Mayank Bhardwaj, Saurabh Sharma and Bhargav Acharya; Editing by Michael Perry & Shri Navaratnam